johnnovak/gridmonger-site/source/moving-around.rst

    available with the other movement keys.

-   As we'll see in the :ref:`basic-editing:Editing in WASD Mode` section, the mouse buttons are used for editing actions in this mode, so you cannot left-click to move the cursor.
+   As we'll see in the :ref:`basic-editing:Editing in WASD Mode` section, the mouse buttons are used for editing actions in this mode, so you need to hold :kbd:`Shift` while left-clicking to move the cursor.

 .. rst-class:: style2